hasanali33/BudgetGuard/README.md

 The application I plan to create is a **budget application**.
 The application helps users keep track of their purchases, shows them their past purchases and how much money they have spent.
-This application can be used by amy user who wants to keep monitor their latest purchases, as well as have a record of them. track of their latest purchases, as well as monitoring.
+This application can be used by any user who wants to monitor their latest purchases, as well as have a record of them.
 This project is of interest to me because, I usually forget to track my purchases.
-In other words, it would be nice to keep track of my latest purchases and see what my activity has been like.
+I usually try to remember my past purchases, but always forget.
+It would be nice to keep track of my latest purchases and see what my activity has been like so I know how much I am spending, as well as what I am spending it on.
 I tend to travel a lot, and forget how much I may have spent or what I spent it on days later.
 This application would be a great solution to that problem.

 User Stories: